-Enjoy these pumpkin lesson plans where we explored the life cycle of a pumpkin.
-Science, math, literacy, and fine motor skills are included in this week’s pumpkin activities.
+Enjoy these pumpkin lesson plans, where we explored the life cycle of a pumpkin.
+This week’s pumpkin activities include science, math, literacy, and fine motor skills.

-Just as fall brings out the fans of all things pumpkin spice, it also means it’s time to break out the pumpkin-themed lesson plans for kindergarten!
+Just as fall brings out the fans of all things pumpkin spice, it’s time to break out the pumpkin-themed lesson plans for kindergarten!
 Just ask Cinderella; she knew there was something magical about pumpkins!
 Pumpkins have a unique way of being perfectly cast in the starring role of so many engaging books, lesson plans, stories, and activities for your kindergarten class.
-These pumpkin lesson plans are a small part of a larger fall unit with fun ideas, lesson plans and activities—perfect for getting kids excited about autumn, while learning too.
+These pumpkin lesson plans are a small part of a larger fall unit with fun ideas, lesson plans, and activities—perfect for getting kids excited about autumn while learning.

-On the first day with this pumpkin book, we ask students to think about what they already know about pumpkins.
-Then as we read more on the subject, we can confirm or adjust our thinking.
-Here are a few examples that were written by second grade students.
-In each of our reading comprehension units, we offer a variety of response options.
-For kindergarten, student making their meaning know through the pictures they draw.
+On the first day with this pumpkin book, we ask students to think about what they already know.
+Then, as we read more on the subject, we can confirm or adjust our thinking.
+Here are a few examples that were written by second-grade students.
+In each of our reading comprehension units, we offer various response options.
+For kindergarten, the students make their meaning known through the pictures they draw.

 Here are a few examples from kindergarten students.
-As you can see, most of the meaning is made through the illustrations.
+As you can see, students can respond by illustrating their ideas.
+This is a simple way to see their thinking on paper.

 Pumpkin Life Cycle Anchor Chart

-We also create a chart that shows the life cycle of a pumpkin.
+We also created a chart that shows the life cycle of a pumpkin with the cards placed in the correct order.
 After we complete this chart together, students get knee-to-knee with their partner as they discuss the pumpkin’s life cycle.
-As the teacher, it is my job to evesdrop.
-I like to support their oral language as well as their use of transitions words.
-It might sound a little like this (this is an actual conversation that took place in a first grade classroom):
+As the teacher, it is a great time to eavesdrop.
+I like to support their oral language and the use of transition words.
+It might sound a little like this (this is an actual conversation that took place in a first-grade classroom):

-It is important that each student has the opportunity to orally practice telling about the text details.
-With time and practice, this will quickly become your favorite part of the day.
+Each student must be able to orally practice telling about the text details.
+This will quickly become your favorite part of the day with time and practice.

-Then students create their own pumpkin life cycle version.
+Then, students are given a pumpkin life cycle worksheet to demonstrate their understanding.
 If they get stuck, they can always refer back to this chart.
+These different stages of a pumpkin mirror other plant life cycles.

 Pumpkin Informational Text Anchor Chart

 As we continue to explore pumpkins and pumpkin books, students work on completing this chart by adding pumpkin facts.
-This chart is pinned to a bulletin board, and it is added to each day.
+This chart is pinned to a bulletin board and added to each day.

-Then students use this informational support to write their own books about pumpkins.
+Then, students use this informational support to write their own pumpkin books.
 They will spend several days writing their All About Pumpkins book.
 We included a page where they can label the parts of a pumpkin.

 Pumpkin Art Project